wmcbrine/tivodecode-ng/README.md

     nmake -f Makefile.msv

-You can specify the MAK either on the command line (which takes precedence), or in a config file called "~/.tivodecode_mak".
-On Windows, the file should be in your %USERPROFILE% directory, or in c:\ if there is no %USERPROFILE% set.

 Usage
 -----

 tivodecode is the main executable, while tdcat is also provided, for an easier way to handle the metadata.

+You'll need your Media Access Key to decrypt.
+You can specify the MAK either on the command line (which takes precedence), or in a config file called "~/.tivodecode_mak".
+On Windows, the file should be in your
+%USERPROFILE% directory, or in c:\ if there is no %USERPROFILE% set.

     tivodecode [--help] [--verbose|-v] [--no-verify|-n] {--mak|-m} mak